QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 Here

-* :math:`R` is assumed to be :math:`n \times n`, symmetric and nonnegative definite
+* :math:`R` is assumed to be :math:`n \times n`, symmetric and nonnegative definite.

-* :math:`Q` is assumed to be :math:`k \times k`, symmetric and positive definite
+* :math:`Q` is assumed to be :math:`k \times k`, symmetric and positive definite.

 .. note::
     In fact, for many economic problems, the definiteness conditions on :math:`R` and :math:`Q` can be relaxed.
 It is sufficient that certain submatrices of :math:`R` and :math:`Q` be nonnegative definite.
-See :cite:`HansenSargent2008` for details
+See :cite:`HansenSargent2008` for details.

 Example 1